yi90s/RateMyCourse/README/README.md

 ##README

-This folder will contain all documentation and links to external repositories
+This folder will contain all documentation and links to external repositories\

+####The function documentation
+This file will contain all the functions and objects that are created for easy viewing among the group

 External links